xmonader/letsbuildacompiler-pretty/src/tutor13_procedures.md

 point putting anything after the  main program ... it could never be accessed.
-The "main program" is not identified at  all, other than  being that part of the code that  comes  after  the  global BEGIN.
+The "main program" is not identified at  all, other than  being that part of the code that  comes  after  the  global `BEGIN`.
 In other words, if it ain't anything else, it must be the main program.

 This  causes  no  small  amount   of   confusion   for  beginning